Lesley C Wright

 Director, Museum of Art

-Lesley Wright has been director of the Faulconer Gallery since May 1999.
-She oversees the staff, policies and exhibition schedule for both the Faulconer Gallery and the Print and Drawing Study Room.
-She currently supervises a professional staff of five, and a student staff of gallery desk attendants, program assistants and an intern.
+Lesley Wright has been director of the Grinnell College Museum of Art since May 1999.
+She oversees the staff, policies, and exhibition schedule for both the Museum of Art and the Print and Drawing Study Room.
+She currently supervises a staff of eight and a student staff of gallery desk attendants, program assistants, and interns.
 She reports to the Vice-President for Academic Affairs and convenes the semiannual meetings of the Museum’s Leadership Council.

 Before coming to Grinnell College, Wright was the curator at the Cedar Rapids Museum of Art for 6 years, where she curated over 20 major exhibitions and numerous smaller shows.
 She has taught courses in American and women's art history at Stanford University, San Francisco State, the University of Iowa, and Coe College.
 Her museum background includes work as the assistant to the director at the University Art Museum at UC Berkeley (now the Berkeley Art Museum) and a Luce Foundation internship at the Fine Arts Museums of San Francisco.
 In 2008, she attended the Museum Leadership Institute at the Getty Center.

-At the Faulconer Gallery, she has curated a number of exhibitions, including the inaugural show, Re-Structure.
-She co-curated Patient Process and Energy Inside, and coordinated the site-specific installation Positional Play: Joe Mancuso and James von Minor.
+At the Museum of Art, she has curated a number of exhibitions, including the inaugural show, Re-Structure.
 In 2003, she curated two major exhibitions: Layers of Brazilian Art/Camadas da Arte Brasileira and Roots of Renewal, the former an exhibition of contemporary Brazilian art and the latter an exploration of new ways of looking at and conceptualizing the Midwest.
 In 2007, she curated Where are you from?
-Contemporary Portuguese Art with Jane Gilmor from Mount Mercy College, in 2009 she curated Below the Surface: a 21st-century Look at the Prairie, and in 2011 she curated Culturing Community: Projects about Place.
+Contemporary Portuguese Art with Jane Gilmor from Mount Mercy College; in 2009 she curated Below the Surface: a 21st-century Look at the Prairie; and in 2011 she curated Culturing Community: Projects about Place.
 With support from the National Science Foundation, she co-curated Making Life Visible: Art, Biology, and Visualization with the late Professor Jackie Brown in 2018.
 She has supported her projects with successful grants from Humanities Iowa, the Elizabeth Firestone Graham Foundation, the National Endowment for the Arts, the Portuguese government, and other national and local granting agencies.